 (4) whose parent, guardian or custodian is unable to discharge that person’s responsibilities to and for the child because of incarceration, hospitalization or physical or mental disorder or incapacity; or

-(5) who has been placed for care of adoption in violation of the law; provided that nothing in the Children’s Code (32A-1-1 NMSA 1978) shall be construed to imply that a child who is being provided with treatment by spiritual needs alone through prayer, in accordance with the tenets and practices of a recognized church or religious denomination, by a duly accredited practitioner thereof is for that reason alone a neglected child within the meaning of the Children’s Code; and further provided that no child shall be denied the protection afforded to all children under the Children’s Code.
+(5) who has been placed for care of adoption in violation of the law; provided that nothing in the Children’s Code, Section 32A-1-1 NMSA 1978, shall be construed to imply that a child who is being provided with treatment by spiritual needs alone through prayer, in accordance with the tenets and practices of a recognized church or religious denomination, by a duly accredited practitioner thereof is for that reason alone a neglected child within the meaning of the Children’s Code; and further provided that no child shall be denied the protection afforded to all children under the Children’s Code.

-V. “Protective capacities” are those assets possessed by the parent or guardian that help reduce, control or prevent present or impending danger of serious harm to a child
+W. “Protective capacities” are those assets possessed by the parent or guardian that help reduce, control or prevent present or impending danger of serious harm to a child.

-X. “Risk” is the term used to describe PSD’s assessment, based on established criteria, of the likelihood that child will be abused or neglected by his or her parents or legal guardian.
+Y. “Risk” is the term used to describe PSD’s assessment, based on established criteria, of the likelihood that child will be abused or neglected by his or her parent, guardian, or custodian.

-BB.
-“Unsafe” means that one or more safety threats have been identified that place the child in present or impeding danger of serious harm and there are not sufficient protective capacities to offset, mitigate or control the threat of present or impeding danger of serious harm.

 CC.
+“Unsafe” means that one or more safety threats have been identified that place the child in present or impending danger of serious harm and there are not sufficient protective capacities to offset, mitigate or control the threat of present or impeding danger of serious harm.

-“Voluntary service intake (VSI)” is the category under which an in-home services case is opened in FACTS.
+DD.
+“Voluntary service intake (VSI)” is the category under which an IHS case is opened in FACTS.

-A. The purpose of in-home services is to promote the safety of children and reduce the risk of the recurrence of abuse or neglect of children by their parents or guardians without the intervention of the courts.
+A. The purpose of IHS is to promote the safety of children and reduce the risk of the recurrence of abuse or neglect of children by their parents, guardians or custodians without the intervention of the courts.

-B. A child may not be determined to be safe or conditionally safe solely on the basis of the provision of in-home services.
+B. A child may not be determined to be safe or conditionally safe solely on the basis of the provision of IHS.

-A. A family is eligible to receive in-home services without regard to income.
+A. A family is eligible to receive IHS without regard to income.

-B. A family may be eligible to receive in-home services when:
+B. A family may be eligible to receive IHS when: